Supporting Formerly Incarcerated & Systems Impacted Students

 The Justice Scholars Program (JSP) is a student support program housed within Student Equity at Long Beach City College.

-If you are interested in joining the Justice Scholars Program, please complete our Get Connected Form.
-Our team will reach out to schedule an intake appointment to go over the program.
+Email us at, email@example.com or complete our Get Connected Form.
+The JSP team will reach out to schedule an appointment to go over the program.